Table of Contents

 USB mics also make it easy to use your microphone with computers and other devices, such as gaming systems or iPads.

-As well as a USB attachment, the Samson Q2U also has a headphone output.
-Having a headphone jack allows you to monitor audio in real-time with no delay.
+The Samson Q2U has a USB attachment and a headphone output.
+The headphone jack allows you to monitor audio in real-time without delay.

 This microphone only weighs about 11.2 oz and is roughly 2.2 x 7.5 inches so that means it is relatively easy to transport.

-This is perfect as this microphone works well for larger groups so if there are multiple people needed in a recording then you can easily bring your equipment to wherever you are recording.
+This is perfect as this microphone works well for larger groups.
+If multiple people are needed in a recording, you can easily bring your equipment to wherever you are recording.

 Unless you buy this microphone by itself, it also comes with a foam pop filter and mic stand.
-You may need to get an external pop filter as well to reduce plosives further.
+You may also need to get an external pop filter to reduce plosives further.

-You are able to buy this microphone on its own or in a bundle.
-You are able to get a podcaster bundle that provides you with everything you need when starting a podcast including headphones to hook up to your microphone.
+You can buy this microphone on its own or in a bundle.
+A podcaster bundle provides everything you need to start a podcast, including headphones to connect to your microphone.

 It also includes a very handy microphone sanitizer so you can keep your audio station clean.